Brew Method

 Common Questions Before You Brew

-What grind size should I use for Espresso?
+What grind size should I use for espresso?

-How long does Espresso take?
+How long should an espresso shot take?

 Sources And Further Reading